streamcord/streamcord/README.md

 Browse Twitch, get stream notifications, and listen to streams right from your Discord server.

-We have made Streamcord open-sourced to show how a functional example of how a Discord bot can connect to and interface with the Duscird API, and so that the Discord community can help contribute to and improve Streamcord.
+We have made Streamcord open-sourced to show how a functional example of how a Discord bot can connect to and interface with the Discord API, and so that the community can help contribute to and improve Streamcord even further.

 [Website](https://streamcord.io/twitch/)
 –